Q: I want to grow my MSP business, but most marketing tactics appear to be outside of my budget. Do you have any ideas?

 Let customers market for you

-If you provide a valuable service at a fair price, your customers will do the marketing for you.
+If you provide a valuable service at a fair price, your customers can help do the marketing for you.
 But marketing is often a long game, and you’ll need long-term tools to remain in play.
 That’s where the email list comes in.
 You’ve had your MSP’s website up for years, but merely putting up a “cyber shingle” with your rates and services isn’t enough.

 You need to use the website to develop a relationship with potential customers.
 To that end, it is important to have an email newsletter sign-up form on your site.
 There are many services out there that can be seamlessly integrated into your site.
 I use MailMunch, but there are plenty of others.

 Next, consider using an incentive to get visitors to register on your site.
 For instance, create an ebook of “25 Cybersecurity Tips” or “IT 101: the Basics” or, better yet, a “free IT consultation” by phone, if practical.
 Once the person signs up, the relationship doesn’t end there – it’s only the beginning.